Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/04-faceplate-all-together.md

 <AssemblyInstructionBlock title="Step 2: Assembling the stirring apparatus" images={["user-guide/hardware-assembly/top_faceplate_screws.jpg","user-guide/hardware-assembly/top_faceplate_screws_2.jpg","user-guide/hardware-assembly/fan_on_faceplate.jpg"]}>

-1. From the bottom of the faceplate, insert the 30 mm M3 screws.
+1. Only if not already completed: from the bottom of the faceplate, insert the 30 mm M3 screws.
 Do not screw in all the way &#151 just enough that the <Highlight color={colors.orange}>screws poke out</Highlight> the other end.
 2. Push the fan on top of the screws.
-Make sure the wire is oriented towards the side labeled <Highlight color={colors.teal}>PWM</Highlight>.
+The wire should be oriented towards the side labeled <Highlight color={colors.teal}>PWM</Highlight>.
+You may need to wiggle the screw ends a bit to align everything well, and apply some *careful* force.
 </AssemblyInstructionBlock>

 -----